Pranita0102/auto-Email-sender-to-multiple-user-at-a-time-using-python-/README.md

 - Easy to customize and use

 ## 🔹 Tech Stack
-- Python
+- Language : Python
-- Libraries: `smtplib`, `ssl`, `email.mime`, `csv` (optional)
+- Libraries: `smtplib`, `ssl`, `email.mime`, `excel`

-## 🔹 How to Run
+## 🔹 How it Works
-1. Clone the repository
-2. Open the script in Python
+1. Open the script in Python
-3. Add your sender email and password
+2. Add your sender email and password
-4. Add recipient emails in the list or CSV file
+3. Add recipient emails in the list of excel file
-5. Run the script → Emails will be sent automatically
+4. Run the script → Emails will be sent automatically

 ## 🔹 Use Cases
 - Automated daily/weekly reports
 - Sending notifications to multiple users
 - Bulk announcements

-## 🔹 Future Improvements
-- Add GUI for non-technical users
-- Schedule automatic email sending